tsduck/tsduck/README.md

   - Most standard tables and descriptors are supported, as defined by MPEG, DVB, ISDB, ATSC, SCTE.
 - Modify, remove, rename, extract services.
 - Monitor and report conditions on the stream (video and audio properties, bitrates, crypto-periods, signalization).
-- Send bitrate and ETSI TR 101 290 metrics to Grafana for system monitoring.
+- Send bitrate and ETSI TR 101 290 metrics to InfluxDB and Grafana for system monitoring.
 - Work on live transport streams, DVB-S/C/T, ATSC, ISDB-S/T, ASI, UDP ("IP-TV"), HTTP, HLS, SRT, RIST or offline transport stream files and `pcap` network capture files.
 - Receive from or send to specialized hardware such as: